zirpins/openwhisk-playground/README.md

 [article](http://markdalgleish.com/2012/09/test-driven-node-js-development-with-grunt/)
 describes how to install and setup such projects.

-When developing an action, provide tests first, then build with `grunt`.
+**Note:** When developing an action, provide tests first, then build with `grunt`.

 ## Continuous integration testing

-Integration testing is don continuously via
+Integration testing is done continuously via
 [travis ci](https://travis-ci.org).

-You can test the remote action with the local script `local-test.sh`
+**Note:** You can test the remote action with the local script `local-test.sh`.

-TODO: trigger unit tests via travis too?
+*TODO: trigger unit tests via travis too?*